 Now with a second North American Tour set to begin in September, and a recent platinum certification of “Someone You Loved” in the US, Lewis Capaldi seems poised to take over the world.

-But if worldwide fame is on the horizon for Lewis, it certainly hasn’t gone to his head.
-Humble and at times self effacing, Mr. Capaldi spoke at length with AltWire about his reactions to his sudden stardom, his songwriting process, and what lies ahead for the 22 year old musician.
+But if worldwide fame is on the horizon for Lewis Capaldi, it certainly hasn’t gone to his head.
+Humble and at times self-effacing, Lewis Capaldi spoke at length with AltWire about his reactions to his sudden stardom, his songwriting process, and what lies ahead for the 22-year-old musician.
 Read on for more…

 AltWire [Luke Morrison]: Tell us about how you got your start in music.
 What inspired you to take up singing and songwriting and ultimately make music your career?